AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/engage/account-triggers.md

 ![](assets/one-1.png)

-Enter "Named Account" into the search box to find both Named Account triggers.
+Enter "[!UICONTROL Named Account]" into the search box to find both [!UICONTROL Named Account] triggers.

 ![](assets/two-1.png)

 Drag the trigger you want onto the canvas.
-In this example we're using _Added to Named Account_.
+In this example we're using _[!UICONTROL Added to Named Account]_.

 ![](assets/three-1.png)